 Students are assigned to the Academic Advising Center on their campus upon admission.
 Students are to make initial appointments to understand their test scores, create an educational plan, select courses, confirm financial aid and tuition documentation, and interpret College policies.
 Advising Centers are open throughout the year.

-Based on program of study and campus location, each degree-seeking student is assigned a faculty/academic advisor at the beginning of their first semester.
-Academic Advisors help students assess their academic, career and life goals.
+Based on program of study, each degree-seeking student is assigned a faculty/academic advisor during their first semester.
+Academic Advisors help students assess their academic, career, and life goals.
 Academic advisor assignments are coordinated through the Admissions and Registrar’s offices.
 A new Registration PIN is issued to each student each semester.
 The PIN is provided by the advisor prior to registration.

 First Year Seminar